Granite Countertops Colors: How to Select the Best for Your Kitchen in 2024

 - The same background color as cabinets with darker veining or mottling

-You can choose countertops which are the same overall color of the cabinets.
+You can choose countertops that are the same overall color of the cabinets.
 For example, your cabinets are painted white.
 Then you can choose white granite with veins or speckles in hues of gray, black or brown.
 The white in the cabinets and granite tie the two together- The speckles or veins add a splash of color and interest.

 - Contrasting background color with veining

 In this example, you introduce a new contrasting background color like Betularie or Bordeaux in the granite.
 You match one or more colors of the flecks in the granite to the color of the cabinets.
 Aqua Kitchen and Bath Design Center regularly stocks more than 200 types of granite slabs.
 You can match or contrast your kitchen cabinets.

 Cabinets with cherry staining look well with Verde Peacock, Uba Tuba Granite or Typhoon Bordeaux Granite.

 Dark brown kitchen cabinets are frequently matched with Costa Esmeralda, Lemon Ice or Labrador Green granites.

 Light or honey-colored cabinetry looks very good with Netuna Bordeaux or Typhoon Bordeaux Granite.